alphadl/CodeGen-USCD/README.md

 ### Data

-We provide the following data used in our experimentsm
+We provide the following data used in our experiments:

 - Evaluation benchmarks:
     - [HumanEval](https://huggingface.co/datasets/openai/openai_humaneval): The HumanEval benchmark consists of 164 handwritten Python programming problems and primarily focuses on language comprehension, algorithms, and basic mathematics.
 Additionally, the HumanEval benchmark mainly evaluates the function completion capability of LLMs.